Q + A: How to Use Free Consultations as Part of Your Sales Process

-A: The way you incorporate sales calls into your business depends on your audience, how they find you, and your business/pricing model.
+A: The way you incorporate sales calls into your business depends on your audience, how they find you, and your services and prices.

 If you are dealing with entrepreneurs who know they need your solution to grow their business they are easily presold.
 If you are looking to work with individuals who need life coaching because things are unravelled in their life – they are going to need some trust building and help to invest in themselves.

 How they find you…

 - If you meet someone at a networking event and you want to build the relationship – offer them a free 20-30 minute consult.

 - For people that you connect to on Facebook or any social networking site – use a form and ask questions to weed out those who are not serious.

 - If people find you online, it might make sense to have them pay for an initial “discovery” session at a lower rate rather than offer a free consultation.
 Why?
 It weeds out the freebie seekers and sets the standard that your time and expertise is highly valuable.
 But this can also depends on your pricing and the services you offer.